orgilat/automation-task/README.md

 Installs Node 20, installs Playwright Chromium with system dependencies, runs `npx playwright test --project=chromium`, generates the Allure report, and uploads it as a downloadable artifact retained for 30 days.
 The report is uploaded even when tests fail, so every failure is diagnosable from CI.

-**Failure analysis** — `npm run ci:analyze-failures` reads the Allure JSON results, sends each failure to Claude (`claude-sonnet-4-5`), and writes a per-test diagnosis to `failure-analysis.md`.
-Optionally posts a summary to Slack via `SLACK_WEBHOOK_URL`.
-Run this manually after a CI failure or wire it into your own notification workflow.

 ---